cyrilletuzi/angular-async-local-storage/README.md

 ## Angular support

 This lib major version is aligned to the major version of Angular.
-Meaning for Angular 4 you need version 4, for Angular 5 you need version 5, and so on.
+Meaning for Angular 4 you need version 4, for Angular 5 you need version 5, for Angular 6 you need version 6, and so on.

 We follow [Angular LTS support](https://github.com/angular/angular/blob/master/docs/RELEASE_SCHEDULE.md), meaning we support Angular 4 minimum, until October 2018.